-And with a 12 month contract, I just locked in $6,000 per year per client of revenue.
-With the potential to do some pretty serious upselling once I’m in the door – for weekly posts, longer posts, local listings, etc.
+And with a 12 month contract, we just locked in $6,000 per year per client of revenue.
+With the potential to do some pretty serious up-selling once we’re in the door: increase posting to weekly, longer posts, manage local listings, better graphics and quizzes, etc.

 How We Get It Done

 So now what?
-Do I spring into action, hiring a bunch of writers and junior talent?
+Do we spring into action, hiring a bunch of writers and junior talent?
 Rent an office space?

 Meh.
 What do you think this is, MadMen?
-I’m not hiring anyone yet.
+We’re not hiring anyone yet.

-I’m going to call the reseller program at “The Hoth”, a large SEO agency in Tampa.
-I’m going to sign the client up for their blogger service, where I get two fresh 500 word articles each month written by a writer with experience in the industry.
-They find and pitch me on topics (per my guidance).
+We can call the reseller program at “The Hoth“, a large SEO agency in Tampa.
+We’re going to sign the client up for their blogger service, where we get two fresh 500 word articles each month written by a writer with experience in the industry.
+They find and pitch topics to me (per our guidance).
 Everything is well optimized for SEO.
-I’ll use the Blogger Pro offering, which will cost $160 per month for two 500 word posts.
-This gets me a writer with experience in the industry.
+We’ll use the Blogger Pro offering, which will cost $160 per month for two 500 word posts.
+This gets us a writer with experience in the industry.
 They can post content directly to the client’s blog.

-I can’t be totally hands off, of course.
-I’ll need to manage the agency, review anything that gets posted, make sure the credit card is charged, and update the client.
+We can’t be totally hands off, of course.
+We need to manage the outsourced agency and review anything that gets posted.
+Along with making sure the credit card is charged and the client is regularly updated.
 Assume this is going to take 2 hours per month.

-An honest accounting of our results should include the work I put into selling and setting up the account.
+An honest accounting of our results should include the work we put into selling and setting up the account.
 The actual set up process itself takes about 4 hours.